Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 By Attorney Joe Serpa | Georgetown University Law Center | 30 Years Massachusetts Criminal Defense

 Massachusetts firearms owners face two separate compliance deadlines in October 2026, and much of the confusion in circulation comes from running them together.
-Under 501 CMR 20.00, implementing M.G.L. c.
+Under 501 CMR 20.00, the regulation implementing M.G.L. c.
 140, § 121C, every firearm, frame, or receiver that lacks a serial number must be serialized by October 2, 2026.
-Under guidance issued by the Executive Office of Public Safety and Security, firearms already possessed before the state’s new registration portal came online must be registered through the portal by October 28, 2026.
-Missing either deadline converts a previously lawful owner into a criminal defendant in a state whose firearms statutes carry some of the harshest penalties in the country.
+Under sections 157 and 158 of the 2024 gun law, and as the Executive Office of Public Safety and Security states on its firearm modernization page, firearms already possessed before the new registration portal came online must be registered through the portal by October 2, 2026.
+Both dates are now close enough that the remaining time is best measured in gunsmith appointments, not in seasons.
+Missing either deadline converts a previously lawful owner into a criminal defendant in a state whose firearms penalties are among the harshest in the country.
 This post explains where the deadlines come from, what each one requires, the penalty framework that applies when compliance fails, and why the clerk-magistrate hearing is the stage at which most compliance cases can still be contained.

 How Massachusetts Got Here: Chapter 135 of the Acts of 2024

-Opponents gathered signatures for a veto referendum, which ordinarily would have suspended the law until the election.
-On October 2, 2024, Governor Healey signed an emergency preamble that took the law out of suspension and put it into immediate effect.
-The referendum itself appears on the November 3, 2026 ballot: a Yes vote keeps Chapter 135, and a No vote repeals it going forward.
+Opponents gathered signatures for a veto referendum, and under the ordinary rules a certified referendum petition would have suspended the law until the election.
+On October 2, 2024, Governor Healey signed an emergency preamble that put the law into immediate effect and kept the petition from suspending it.
+The referendum appears on the November 3, 2026 ballot as Question 9.
+A yes vote keeps Chapter 135, and a no vote repeals it going forward.
+What the vote does and does not change before election day is set out in Massachusetts Question 9 and the 2026 firearms referendum.
 The pending vote changes nothing about present obligations.
 The law is in force now, a violation committed before the election is prosecuted under the law as it exists today, and a later repeal would not retroactively legalize conduct that occurred while the law was active.
-Waiting for November is not a compliance strategy.
-It is a plan to be a defendant.
+Waiting for November is not a compliance strategy, because both deadlines fall before the election.

 Deadline One: Serialization by October 2, 2026

 M.G.L. c.
-140, § 121C requires that all firearms, with limited exemptions such as antique firearms, carry a serial number, and 501 CMR 20.00 sets October 2, 2026 as the compliance date for firearms already possessed when the requirement took effect.
-Because Chapter 135 expanded the definition of a firearm, the requirement reaches not only complete pistols, rifles, and shotguns but also frames, receivers, and unfinished frames or receivers, including 3D-printed frames and the 80 percent lowers sold for home completion.
-An owner of an unserialized firearm or frame complies in three steps: request a unique serial number from the Department of Criminal Justice Information Services through the state portal, have the number conspicuously and permanently engraved, cast, or embedded, and register the serialized firearm in the owner’s name.
+140, § 121C requires that all firearms carry a serial number, with limited exemptions that include firearms manufactured before October 22, 1968.
+The implementing regulation, 501 CMR 20.00, directs that anyone in possession of a previously manufactured or assembled firearm must serialize it by October 2, 2026.
+Because Chapter 135 expanded the definition of a firearm, the requirement covers not only complete pistols, rifles, and shotguns but also frames, receivers, and unfinished frames or receivers, including 3D-printed frames and the 80 percent lowers sold for home completion.
+Compliance takes three steps.
+The owner requests a unique serial number from the Department of Criminal Justice Information Services through the state portal, has the number conspicuously and permanently engraved, cast, or embedded to a depth of at least .003 inches in a print size of at least one sixteenth of an inch, and then registers the serialized firearm in the owner’s name.

 After October 2, 2026, possession of a non-serialized firearm, frame, or receiver is a criminal offense complete on possession alone.
 The owner of a privately made firearm who has taken no steps by the deadline holds the highest exposure under the new framework, because there is no additional conduct the Commonwealth needs to prove.

-The two deadlines are cumulative for the owner of an unserialized firearm: the serial number must exist by October 2, and the registration must be complete by October 28.
-For the owner of a conventional, serialized firearm never recorded in the FA-10 system, only the October 28 registration applies.
+One caution belongs here.
+A separate answer in the same guidance document tells owners they will not be required to register existing firearms until October 2, 2026, so the state’s own materials do not apply the two October dates with perfect consistency.
+The safe course treats October 2 as the working deadline for both tasks and October 28 as a statutory backstop rather than a target.
+The two deadlines are cumulative for the owner of an unserialized firearm in any event.
+The serial number must exist by October 2, and the registration must be complete no later than October 28.
+For the owner of a conventional, serialized firearm never recorded in the FA-10 system, only the registration deadline applies.
 For an owner whose firearms all passed through Massachusetts dealers with FA-10 records, there may be nothing to do at all, but that conclusion should rest on checking the portal record, not on memory of paperwork from years ago.

 The Grandfathering Rules

 Two grandfather dates matter and are easy to confuse.
-Assault-style firearms lawfully possessed before August 1, 2024, including copies and duplicates of the models identified in the Attorney General’s July 20, 2016 enforcement notice, remain lawful to possess under § 131M.
-Large capacity feeding devices are grandfathered only if manufactured before September 13, 1994.
-Grandfathered status protects possession; it does not exempt the firearm from the serialization and registration requirements above, and it does not authorize carrying in the expanded prohibited areas.
+Assault-style firearms lawfully possessed as of August 1, 2024, including copies and duplicates of the models identified in the Attorney General’s July 20, 2016 enforcement notice, remain lawful to possess under § 131M.
+Large capacity feeding devices are grandfathered only if lawfully possessed and manufactured before September 13, 1994.
+Grandfathered status protects possession, but it does not exempt the firearm from the serialization and registration requirements above, and it does not authorize carrying in the expanded prohibited areas.
+The two requirements are in fact connected, because § 131M extends its protection to an assault-style firearm that has been registered and serialized in accordance with §§ 121B and 121C.
 An owner asserting grandfathered status should hold documentation of when the firearm was acquired, because the burden of the conversation, at a licensing desk or at a hearing, falls in practice on the owner.

 The Penalty Framework When Compliance Fails